Risingson/eveeyeechoesdocs/docs/ui/basic-ui.md

 | Long Click| Open solarsystem info |
 | Double Click | Set current location (if not tracking location) |

+- Just start typing to search for a place.
 - Click wormhole connection lines to set sigs, wormhole type and entry side.
 - Click empty space in map area to close any menus
 - Click region name in top row to go to Region Overview map
-- Click olarsystem name in top row to center the map on it
+- Click solarsystem name in top row to center the map on it
--
+- Right-clicking the name of a solarsystem in the top bar will copy it to clipboard.

+#### Keyboard shortcuts

+Hold `SHIFT` while clicking a system to show info on it or close the info pane again.
+This also prevents the solarsystem-menu from opening.<br>
+Hold `CTRL` while clicking a non-regional system to go to its map.<br>Hold `CTRL` while clicking a regional system to center the map on it.<br>
+Hold `CTRL`-`SHIFT` while clicking a system to set it radar map center.<br>

+`+` and `-` keys do zoom and arrow keys do pan.

+Holding `SHIFT` while zooming via mouse-wheel will zoom slower.

 ## Menus

 ##### Main Menu